 I’m admittedly a big fan of wallpaper.
 I love the transformative power wallpaper has- texture, pattern, and color.
 Wallpaper can create a truly unique space that represent those who inhabit the space.

 I’m always a fan of Phillip Jeffries wallpaper and their new spring collection is no different.
 It is fabulous- check out Flight, Emerald above and a few more of my favorites below.

-If you are looking for more wallpaper inspiration, check out our gallery, and contact us if you would like to transform your space with wallpaper!
+If you are looking for more wallpaper inspiration, check out our portfolio, and contact us if you would like to transform your space with wallpaper

 This paper has amazing woodgrain and comes in many colorways.
 It is perfect to add depth to an interior that doesn’t feature millwork.
 I love the idea of this paper on study walls or even on the ceiling.
 The fretwork design is classic and would work in contemporary or more traditional interiors.

 I love the natural texture and linear nature of this paper.
 It has a grounding effect and would work well in a variety of interior designs from bedrooms to hallways.

 The 2nd annual Kips Bay Showhouse in Palm Bay, Florida is saturating my Instagram feed, and I’m not upset.
 It features many drop dead gorgeous spaces and in true decorator house fashion it also features some whimsical and grandiose spaces.

 One of my favorite features is the master staircase and hallway by Lee W. Robinson and Kyle Johnson.
 This space is fabulous- the traditional wallpaper and the amazing preserved moss staircase by Green Moss Wallscapes pair fabulously!